 Monitoring is an important part of sickness absence.
-For reports to be issued to managers, it is important that all absence from the workplace is reported.
+In order for reports to be issued to managers, it is important that all absence from the workplace is reported.
 All signed absence forms should be returned as soon as possible after the employee's Return to Work Interview has been conducted.
 The Parish Clerk will ensure that an absence history is maintained for each employee.
 These records will provide the base data for the compilation, at regular intervals, of statistics showing the level of sickness absence across the Council.

-The sickness monitoring system will also enable the Clerk/Chair to identify Individual cases where frequent or lengthy absences have occurred, or where patterns of absence have been identified.
+The sickness monitoring system will also enable the Executive Officer/Clerk to identify Individual cases where frequent or lengthy absences have occurred, or where patterns of absence have been identified.
 However, the manager should view such notifications as a secondary means of identifying problems or potential problems.

-The Clerk/Chair should ensure that they always maintain comprehensive records for each employee in relation to contact during and immediately following periods of sickness absence.
-These details should be maintained on the employee's personal file and should be always treated with sensitivity and confidentiality.
+The Executive Officer/Clerk should ensure that they maintain comprehensive records at all times for each employee in relation to contact during and immediately following periods of sickness absence.
+These details should be maintained on the employee's personal file and should be treated with sensitivity and confidentiality at all times.
 Employees will be entitled to access these records on request.